djalmaafilho/ReflectionApp/README.md

 # ReflectionApp
-Android Application to experiment Reflexion Concepts
+Android Application to experiment Reflection Concepts

 This project has examples how to use reflexion in java to improve Android Applications